 What We Do

-The Brave House supports young immigrant women, ages 16-24, in New York City, with a focus on those who are survivors of gender-based violence.
+The Brave House supports young immigrant women and gender-expansive youth, ages 16-24, in New York City, with a focus on those who are survivors of gender-based violence.
 We welcome youth who identify as female as well as those who are gender-non-conforming, transgender, or non-binary.

 We provide free legal support, community space, and holistic services, including art class, meditation workshops, English lessons, self-defense class, dance, career advising, college visits, mentorship and much more.

-As the first and only non-profit in NYC to work specifically with young immigrant women, the Brave House is able to provide tailored services designed for this population.
+As the first and only non-profit in NYC to work specifically with young immigrant women and gender-expansive youth, the Brave House is able to provide tailored services designed for this population.
 This focus helps facilitate a cohesive community, specialized legal strategies, and impactful events.

 We distinguish ourselves from other non-profits because the youth we work with co-create, lead, and design our programs.
 We believe that the impacted population should be at the forefront of decision-making.
 In addition to our Board of Directors and Advisory, consisting primarily of immigrants, people of color, and LGBTQIA individuals, we have a Youth Leadership Board consisting of current Brave House members.
 This board helps us to listen to the voices of our members and implement their ideas into our strategic planning.